LinkedIn Growth Hacks

 #2.
 Join Relevant Groups

-The weekly connection limit set by LinkedIn does not apply to group members or event attendees.
+The weekly connection limit set by LinkedIn did not apply to group members or event attendees.

 To find relevant groups, go to the search bar and type in keywords related to your interests.